 Heartbreak blanketed the family in 1965 when Marlene began to suffer from heart issues and was in and out of Connellsville State Hospital.
-She underwent surgery in Pittsburgh, and when her kidneys failed afterward, she passed into eternity at the age of only 30.
+She underwent open heart surgery in Pittsburgh, and when her kidneys failed afterward, she passed into eternity at the age of only 30.

 Vernon outlived his wife by many years and wedded again to Antoinette "Toni" Mysko ( ? - ? ).
 He was carried away at home by the Angel of Death at the age of 72 on May 11, 2006.
 Rev. Don Bowser officiated at the funeral service, with interment in Indian Creek Baptist Church Cemetery, and an obituary printed in the Connellsville Daily Courier.

 Son Clifford Neal Hiltabidel (1958-2006) was born on June 13, 1958.
 He was pictured in the Connellsville Daily Courier when reaching his first birthday.
-On May 21, 1983, he married a distant cousin, Amy Younkin (1963- ? ), daughter of Calvin R. "Junior" and Beryl (Sparks) Younkin of the family of William Henry and Rachel (McClintock) Younkin.
+On May 21, 1983, when he was 24 years of age, he married a distant cousin, 20-year-old Amy Lynn Younkin (1963- ? ), daughter of Calvin R. "Junior" and Beryl (Sparks) Younkin of the family of William Henry and Rachel (McClintock) Younkin.
 They are the parents of Lindsay Beth Fireston, Jared Blake Hiltabidel and Taylor Nichole Hiltabidel.
 Clifford earned a living as a labor foreman in construction projects with Trumbull Corporation in Pittsburgh and belonged to Union Local No. 1058.
 In his spare time, he enjoyed watching automobile racing with a special love for NASCAR events.
 With his health in decline, Clifford was admitted to UPMC Shadyside in Pittsburgh.
 At the age of 47, he passed away there on Jan.
 27, 2006.
 His remains were placed into eternal repose in Indian Creek Baptist Church Cemetery, with the funeral service officiated by Rev. John B. Davis.
 Amy wedded a second time to Thomas Baglio ( ? - ? ).
 They live in Somerset, Somerset County.

 Daughter Tina Marie Hiltabidel (1961- ? ) was born in 1961 in Connellsville State Hospital.
 News of her birth was printed in the Connellsville Daily Courier.
 At the age of nine, she and Lisa Shearer were pictured in the Daily Courier for their doll display at the Mill Run Community Fair and Fayette County Fair.
 In 1981, she bore a set of twins, Michael Anthony Hiltabidel and Misty Dawn Lowry.
 Tina resided in Addison, Somerset County in 2006.